RABIES INFECTIOUS AGENT

 There has not been a rabid dog or cat diagnosed in Indiana in over since 1989 and 1984, respectively.
 Thus, the risk of rabies transmission from these species is low but not zero.

 Information on vaccine can be obtained from Merieux Institute at 1-800 VACCINE or the Chiron Corporation at 1-800-CHIRON8.

-It is very important to ensure that dogs, cats and ferrets being held under observation for 10 days are kept in secure facilities (kennel, clinic, pound, home etc.), that the persons responsible for keeping the animal under observation understand their responsibilities, and that someone from the local health department or other agency determines the status of the dog or cat after the 10 days are up.
+It is very important to ensure that dogs, cats and ferrets being held under observation for 10 days are kept in secure facilities away from the public (kennel, clinic, pound, home etc.), that the persons responsible for keeping the animal under observation understand their responsibilities, and that someone from the local health department or other agency determines the status of the dog or cat after the 10 days are up.
 The fact that the animal did not become ill and thus is not rabid should be communicated to the bite victim as soon as possible.